sebby09559/funkin_VS._bob-/README.md

+if your editing this mod please let me know about what your doing on this page's comment section https://gamejolt.com/games/fnf_vs_bob_mod/605786
 # Friday Night Funkin

 This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".